Trusted San Diego Probate Law Firm: Opelon LLP

 Our business model is built on providing quality service at reasonable rates.
 If our clients are happy, we are confident they will refer friends and family.
 It is as simple as that.

-T. Owen Rassman is originally from Los Angeles, and still has close ties to the city, including family and his UCLA Bruins, but his heart lies in North County San Diego.
+T. Owen Rassman is originally from Los Angeles and still has close ties to the city, including family and his UCLA Bruins, but his heart lies in North County San Diego.

 When not reading up on changes to the tax code and counseling clients, Owen enjoys spending time with family, surfing in Cardiff and traveling.